Tax information reporting: Information returns

-The tax information return most familiar to the greatest number of people is the Form W-2, which reports wages and other forms of compensation paid to employees.
+The most familiar tax information return is Form W-2, which reports wages and compensation paid to employees.
 There are also many forms used to report non-wage income, and to report transactions that may entitle a taxpayer to take a credit on an individual tax return.
-These non-wage forms are the Forms 1099 (of which there are 16 types), Forms 1098 (of which there are four types), and Forms 5498 (of which there are three types).
+These non-wage forms are the Forms 1099 (16 types), 1098 (4 types), and 5498 (3 types).

-Each information return reports a different type of payment or transaction; some are used for multiple types of transactions.
-In addition, each information return has its own unique rules on when, what, and the amount to report, making it difficult to track reporting obligations.
-The complexity that arises in filing large volumes of information returns requires many filers to depend on third party information reporting software.
+Each form covers different payments or transactions, some for multiple types.
+Each has unique rules about when, what, and how much to report, making compliance complex.
+Due to this complexity, many filers rely on third-party reporting software.

 Form 1099-INT reports interest paid on deposits at financial institutions (and some other types of business interest as well).
 Form 1099-S reports income from the sale of real estate.
 Form 1099-R reports payments from pensions, annuities, retirement and profit-sharing plans, IRA accounts, and some forms of insurance.
 Forms 1099-DIV, 1099-B and 1099-OID report various investment income and transactions.
 Form 1099-MISC reports a variety of payments including rent, crop insurance proceeds, so-called "golden parachute" payments, royalties, payments for medical treatment, income from fish that are sold for cash, and payments for business services.

 Form 1098 reports interest on a mortgage; Form 1098-T reports tuition and other educational expenses; Form 1098-E reports interest on student loans; Form 1098-C reports the value of a vehicle that has been donated to a charitable organization.